xu1110/FNSCRS/readme.md

 sh train_rec_ft(_inspired).sh ## finetune on the real dataset, you can use --kl_coef to add soft label.

-**Note**
+**Results**

-Please refer to the results in the final_evaluation (started with "final_evaluation:evaluate" in the logger file, printed after the training process is finished).
+Please primarily refer to the results in the final_evaluation **(started with "final_evaluation:evaluate: offline_metrics_removed" in the logger file, printed after the training process is finished)**.
 It will filter out repeated items in the prediction list.
 The results printed during training do not filter out repeated items in the prediction list.

+**Note**

 You can also run final_evaluation.py to get results using saved checkpoints.